ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 Since we are automating by building software, we need to be precise about the operations that the software needs to perform, and the data it needs to perform them on.

 If we need to be precise in software code, to make sure it does what we want it to do, then we also need to be precise in the specifications of that software, and finally, in the way that these specifications ensure that the software will automate the task.
-A structuring language moves across these artifacts, being present in the specifications and in code.
+A innovation language moves across these artifacts, being present in the specifications and in code.

 The language becomes the backbone for task descriptions, later in software specification documents.
-The software itself used these terms, not only in its user interface, but in code, as classes, relationships, methods designed into the software followed the structuring language.
+The software itself used these terms, not only in its user interface, but in code, as classes, relationships, methods designed into the software followed the innovation language.

-X New Ideas Use Old and New Words
+## New Ideas Use both Old and New Words
-On the relationship between new words and old words in a structuring language, how old words build up definitions of new ones.
+*Chapter summary: On the relationship between new words and old words in a innovation language, how old words build up definitions of new ones.*

 How to explain a satellite to a child?
 How about using one of these definitions:

-Satellite: "An artificial body placed in orbit round the earth or moon or another planet in order to collect information or for communication."
-[Oxford English Dictionary: Satellite]
+> Satellite: "An artificial body placed in orbit round the earth or moon or another planet in order to collect information or for communication." [[OED: Satellite]](https://en.oxforddictionaries.com/definition/satellite)

-"In the context of spaceflight, a satellite is an artificial object which has been intentionally placed into orbit.
-Such objects are sometimes called artificial satellites to distinguish them from natural satellites such as Earth's Moon."
-[Wikipedia:Satellite]
+> "In the context of spaceflight, a satellite is an artificial object which has been intentionally placed into orbit.
+Such objects are sometimes called artificial satellites to distinguish them from natural satellites such as Earth's Moon." [[Wikipedia: Satellite]](https://en.wikipedia.org/wiki/Satellite)

 If a child already has an idea of artificial bodies, orbit, earth, planet, of what collecting information and communication are about in relation to these notions, then the first definition might be a good start.
 It is not an explanation, but we will come back later to the differences between definitions and explanations.

 How about this, which NASA says is for children ages 10+?

-"A satellite is a moon, planet or machine that orbits a planet or star.
+> "A satellite is a moon, planet or machine that orbits a planet or star.
 For example, Earth is a satellite because it orbits the sun.
 Likewise, the moon is a satellite because it orbits Earth.
-Usually, the word "satellite" refers to a machine that is launched into space and moves around Earth or another body in space."
-[NASA]
+Usually, the word "satellite" refers to a machine that is launched into space and moves around Earth or another body in space." [[NASA Knows!
+(Grades 5-8)]](https://www.nasa.gov/audience/forstudents/5-8/features/nasa-knows/what-is-a-satellite-58.html)

 Or this version, from NASA too, for a slightly younger audience:

-"A satellite is an object that moves around a larger object.
+> "A satellite is an object that moves around a larger object.
 Earth is a satellite because it moves around the sun.
 The moon is a satellite because it moves around Earth.
 Earth and the moon are called "natural" satellites.
 But usually when someone says "satellite," they are talking about a "man-made" satellite.
 Man-made satellites are machines made by people.
-These machines are launched into space and orbit Earth or another body in space."
-[NASA]
+These machines are launched into space and orbit Earth or another body in space." [[NASA Knows!
+(Grades K-4)]](https://www.nasa.gov/audience/forstudents/k-4/stories/nasa-knows/what-is-a-satellite-k4.html)

-If you had to choose one, which one would you choose?
+If you had to choose one, which one would it be?
 Are either of the first two good candidates?

-You can think of these questions by looking at these definitions backwards, from the definiens (which defines) to the definiendum (the term being defined).
-Consider specifically the second definition; here it is again, with some terms underlined.
+You can think of these questions by looking at definitions backwards, from the definiens (which defines) to the definiendum (the term being defined).

-"In the context of spaceflight, a satellite is an artificial object which has been intentionally placed into orbit.
-Such objects are sometimes called artificial satellites to distinguish them from natural satellites such as Earth's Moon."

-Context is a complicated term, an abstraction that bears multiple precise definitions, which are likely to vary across specific disciplines; i.e., context has a different definition in different technical languages.
+Take the Wikipedia Satellite definition again.
+Notice it mentions the term context, a complicated term, an abstraction that bears multiple precise definitions, which are likely to vary across specific disciplines; i.e., context has a different definition in different technical languages.
 For example, Wikipedia gives this, for context in computer science:

-"In computer science, a task context is the minimal set of data used by a task (which may be a process or thread) that must be saved to allow a task to be interrupted, and later continued from the same point."
-[Wikipedia:Context (computing)]
+> "In computer science, a task context is the minimal set of data used by a task (which may be a process or thread) that must be saved to allow a task to be interrupted, and later continued from the same point." [[Wikipedia: Context (computing)](https://en.wikipedia.org/wiki/Context_(computing))

 This is certainly not a unique or conventional understanding of the notion of context in computer science altogether.
 There are specific, and substantially different definitions of context in, e.g., knowledge representation, requirements engineering, mobile computing, and so on.
 Here is a definition from mobile computing research:

-"Context is any information that can be used to characterize the situation of an entity.
-An entity is a person, place, or object that is considered relevant to the interaction between a user and an application, including the user and applications themselves."
-[Dey and Abowd, 2000]
+> "Context is any information that can be used to characterize the situation of an entity.
+An entity is a person, place, or object that is considered relevant to the interaction between a user and an application, including the user and applications themselves." [[Abowd, Gregory D., et al. "Towards a better understanding of context and context-awareness."
+International symposium on handheld and ubiquitous computing.
+Springer, Berlin, Heidelberg, 1999.]](https://link.springer.com/chapter/10.1007%2F3-540-48157-5_29)

 In short, context has a definition that varies between technical languages.
-In philosophy, the relationship between context and knowledge is an ongoing and longstanding debate, see Epistemic Contextualism for one of lines of argument [SEP: Epistemic contextualism].
+In philosophy, the relationship between context and knowledge is an ongoing and longstanding debate, see Epistemic Contextualism for one of lines of argument [[SEP: Epistemic contextualism]](https://plato.stanford.edu/entries/contextualism-epistemology/).
 The Oxford English Dictionary gives this generalist definition:

 "The circumstances that form the setting for an event, statement, or idea, and in terms of which it can be fully understood."
-[Oxford English Dictionary:Context]
+[Oxford English Dictionary: Context]

 Being twisted in this way, context is a not a term to use, when defining or explaining a satellite to children.

 The important takeaway here, is not that it is hard to explain a satellite to a child, but that how you define a term depends on two things:

-1. what you assume the user of that definition to know already, and
+* what you assume the user of that definition already knows, and
-2. what they may want to do, once they learn the definition or explanation you give them.
+* what they may want to do, once they learn the definition or explanation you give them.

-So you may, sometimes in error, assume that the child does not know enough for you to use the Oxford English Dictionary definition.
+You may, sometimes in error, assume that the child does not know enough for you to use the Oxford English Dictionary definition.
 If you also think the child needs it simply out of curiosity, then perhaps either of the two NASA definitions will do.

 But what if an astrophysicist asks an engineer for a definition of "satellite", not out of curiosity, but because they are working together on the design of a new satellite, and they are trying to align their ideas.
 None of the definitions above might work; perhaps their definition would speak of gravitationally bound objects in orbits, or use other technical terms more appropriate to their background knowledge and the task at hand.

 This gets us to the second and third takeaway:

-* it makes little sense to think about one term and its definition somehow in isolation from everything else, and
+* it makes little sense to think about one term and its definition in isolation from everything else, and
 * a technical language leans on natural language to some extent, even if only by using terms from natural language in definitions of technical terms.

 The following illustrates how the Satellite definition from the Oxford English Dictionary presumably leans on other natural language terms.
-All these terms are underlined.
+Some are emphasized below.

-Satellite: "An artificial body placed in orbit round the earth or moon or another planet in order to collect information or for communication."
+> Satellite: "An **artificial body** placed in **orbit** round the **earth** or **moon** or another **planet** in order to **collect information** or for **communication**."
 [Oxford English Dictionary: Satellite]

-Every word is underlined, of course.
-Each of them is a plain English word, so to speak, that is, it is a part of English.
+Each emphasized word (and others) is a plain English word, so to speak, that is, it is a part of English.
 If we take it that the Oxford English Dictionary provides good definitions for many words that make a large subset of English language, then this Satellite definition leans on the dictionary as the guideline for how to read each of the words in the definition.

 But that definition of Satellite is taken from the Oxford English Dictionary, so by design, it leans on other words from there.

-So let us take a different Satellite definition, not from that dictionary, and underline all natural language words.

-"In the context of spaceflight, a satellite is an artificial object which has been intentionally placed into orbit.
-Such objects are sometimes called artificial satellites to distinguish them from natural satellites such as Earth's Moon."
-[Wikipedia:Satellite]

-Again, all words are underlined.
-Note that you can take a slightly different approach and underline compound terms, such as "artificial satellite" rather than treat separately "artificial" and "satellite"; but this makes no difference in this argument.

-Let's take a different example now, where some words in the definiens are not in the Oxford English Dictionary.
+We go to a different example now, where some words in the definiens are not in the Oxford English Dictionary.

-"Biosafety: The prevention of large-scale loss of biological integrity, focusing both on ecological and human health.
-Set of measures or actions addressing the safety aspects related to the application of biotechnologies and to the release into the environment of transgenic plants and organisms, particularly microorganisms, that could negatively affect plant genetic resources, plant, animal or human health, or the environment."
-[UNDP:Biosafety]
+> "Biosafety: The prevention of large-scale loss of biological integrity, focusing both on ecological and human health.
+Set of measures or actions addressing the safety aspects related to the application of biotechnologies and to the release into the environment of transgenic plants and organisms, particularly microorganisms, that could negatively affect plant genetic resources, plant, animal or human health, or the environment." [[UNDP: Biosafety]](http://www.undp.org/content/sdfinance/en/home/glossary.html)

 This definition of Biosafety comes from the United Nations Development Programme (UNDP), in a glossary for documentation on sustainable development.
 Below, terms set in bold are not defined in the Oxford English Dictionary, and so for all practical purposes here, not part of natural language.
 At the same time, these terms are not defined in that UNDP glossary; terms set in italics are not part of natural language, but are defined in the glossary.
 The rest of the terms are part of natural language.

-"Biosafety: The prevention of large-scale loss of biological integrity, focusing both on ecological and human health.
+> "Biosafety: The prevention of **large-scale loss** of **biological integrity**, focusing both on ecological and human health.
 Set of measures or actions addressing the safety aspects related to the application of biotechnologies and to the release into the environment of transgenic plants and organisms, particularly microorganisms, that could negatively affect plant genetic resources, plant, animal or human health, or the environment."
-[UNDP:Biosafety]

 To summarize, in the Biosafety definition above, there are two terms outside natural language and outside the glossary itself ("large-scale loss" and "biological integrity"), and only "Biosafety is itself defined in the glossary, no other term from the definiens is.

 Is that a good definition?

 This is hard to say, as "good definition" itself is an open topic, to which I return in Chapter XX.
 It is clear, however, that there are several things to think about here:

-- "Biosafety" is defined independently from the rest of the glossary,
+* "Biosafety" is defined independently from the rest of the glossary,
-- "Large-scale loss" is undefined within the topic of the glossary, i.e., the glossary does not help reduce the vagueness of that term in any way, and
+* "Large-scale loss" is undefined within the topic of the glossary, i.e., the glossary does not help reduce the vagueness of that term in any way, and
-- "Biological integrity" is undefined in the glossary, and since it is not part of natural language, the authors in the glossary must have leaned on a technical language, but did not point to it in the glossary.
+* "Biological integrity" is undefined in the glossary, and since it is not part of natural language, the authors in the glossary must have leaned on a technical language, but did not point to it in the glossary.

 If these look like quibbles, they are not.
 Here is a sample of the activity around getting to and agreeing on a technical definition of "biological integrity":

 "[United States Environmental Protection Agency] convened a symposium [...] on the integrity of water soon after passage of PL 92-500 [Federal Water Pollution Control Act], but no clear definition of biotic integrity emerged.
 Many authors advocated the use of a holistic perspective.
 Karr and Dudley [...] argued that the "integrity" objective encompasses all factors affecting the ecosystem and developed a now widely quoted definition of biological integrity as the ability to support and maintain 'a balanced, integrated, adaptive community of organisms having a species composition, diversity, and functional organization comparable to that of natural habitat of the region.'
-A more recent paper defined ecological health (an umbrella goal, the maintenance of which motivates virtually all environmental legislation) as follows: 'a biological system...can be considered healthy when its inherent potential is realized, its condition is stable, its capacity for self-repair when perturbed is preserved, and minimal external support for management is needed'[...]."
-[Karr, 1991]
+A more recent paper defined ecological health (an umbrella goal, the maintenance of which motivates virtually all environmental legislation) as follows: 'a biological system...can be considered healthy when its inherent potential is realized, its condition is stable, its capacity for self-repair when perturbed is preserved, and minimal external support for management is needed'[...]." [[Karr, James R. "Biological integrity: a long‐neglected aspect of water resource management."
+Ecological applications 1.1 (1991): 66-84.]](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.2307/1941848)

 Disagreement is common when specialists work on definitions.
 The problem is not disagreement, but disconnect, which happens if the discussion involves parallel monologues, each pushing its own definition, and no dialogue where there is convergence to an agreement on the definition of each debated term.